asyncant/aws-lambda-kotlin-runtime/README.md

 The artifacts on Maven Central target `linux_64` matching the AWS Lambda environment, to execute the library in other environments (e.g. while developing), the project can also be included as a source dependency through Gradle.
-The configuration below will instruct Gradle to pull the sources from GitHub, compile them locally and include them as a dependency for a project.
+The configuration below instructs Gradle to pull the sources from GitHub, compile them locally and include them as a dependency for a project.

 `settings.gradle.kts`: